Begin your journey.

 When choosing your plastic surgeon, he or she must have extensive experience performing procedures on various ethnic skin types and ethnically sensitive regions.
 It’s wise to ask your plastic surgeon for before and after photos of ethnic patients when considering a procedure.

-Interested in San Antonio plastic surgery?
+Interested in plastic surgery?
 Dr. Scott J Farber or Dr. Amita Shah of Hill Country Plastic Surgery can help.
-They will consult with you for your San Antonio cosmetic procedure today.
+They will consult with you for your cosmetic procedure today.
 They’ll go over the options, goals, and more to determine if you’re an ideal candidate for a variety of plastic surgery procedures.

 References